Altinn/altinn-studio-docs/content/development/handbook/test/testcafe/_index.md

             a. npm install -g npm
     3. Install npm in the Altinn Studio project
             a.
 Navigate to the folder - C:\Altinn Studio\altinn-studio\src\test\Testcafe
             b.
-Use command – npm install
+Run command – npm install
     4. Ensure that the environment variables has the path of npm
             a.
 C:\Users\UserName\AppData\Roaming\npm
+    5. Navigate to the folder of the testcafe tests in command line (altinn-studio\src\test\Testcafe)
+            a.
+Run command - npm install testcafe

 ### Automation
     1.	config.json has the URLs